Type A

 Types of Smart Breast MRI™ Exams

-Princeton Radiology offers both Diagnostic Smart Breast MRI and Smart Screen Breast MRI™.
+Princeton Radiology offers both Diagnostic Smart Breast MRI and Screening Smart Breast MRI™.
 Most insurance plans cover Diagnostic Smart Breast MRI™ for women at increased risk of developing breast cancer, such as those with a Claus risk score of 20+ on their SmartMamm™ report, and/or an inherited conditions such as BRCA 1 or BRCA 2 genetic mutations.
 Get your Claus score here

 Diagnostic Smart Breast MRI™